 “Hush you,” said Alberto.
 “It doesn’t work when you actually turn into the thing.”

 “A frilled-neck lizard!”

 “It’s a bloody elephant!”
 Tim Valour yelled.
 The Watercolours had been nice enough to provide the war hero gin for the duration.

 “Yeah,” said David, “but you we’re not letting go.”

 Valour fell onto his back.
 “Why was he hopping?”

 David could feel three men walking close together towards the front entrance.
 The one in the middle was much bulkier than the other two.

-David marched purposefully to the head of the The ice in the centremost doorway melted and evaporated, revealing Herbert Lawrence standing on the stairs like a penitent.
+David marched purposefully to the front entrance.
+The ice in the centremost doorway melted and evaporated, revealing Herbert Lawrence standing on the stairs like a penitent.
 Two policemen were backing away towards the bank of police cars behind Exhibition Fountain.